potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 Any button which is a child of this element will be placed as part of the menu.
 Only :ref:`button` elements are allowed as part of the menu bar.
 Corresponds to a limited version of `bootstrap navbar <https://getbootstrap.com/docs/5.0/components/navbar/>`_.
+Menu bar buttons can use the attribute :ref:`Order <Order>`, to set the order of appearance.

 **Attributes**